-I was doing a clean out the other day and came across something wrapped in tissue paper.
+I was cleaning out some cupboards the other day and came across something wrapped in tissue paper.
 It was a handmade glass leaf.
 Not quite stained glass but beautiful nonetheless.
-It is very contemporary and would look beautiful hanging in a window.
+It is contemporary and would look lovely hanging in a window.

-There are a number of things I love about it.
-It reminds me of something I had as a child bought in Holland and the look of it brought back so many fond memories of my times visiting Holland when I was little.
-I am an Australian, born to Dutch parents but have always felt a huge connection and pull to my Dutch heritage.
+It reminds me of something similar I had as a child, bought in Holland, and the look of it brought back many fond memories of my times visiting Holland as a child.
+I am Australian, born to Dutch parents but have always felt a strong connection and pull to my European heritage.

-No time to read it now?
+No time to read?
 Pin it to Pinterest and enjoy it later.

 Our Stay in Bacharach

 We were staying in the hostel in Burg Stahleck, a 12th century fortified castle perched above the town of Bacharach.
-The kids were 10 and 14 at the time and I thought they would love staying in a castle, and being a hostel, this made it affordable.
+The kids were 10 and 14 and I thought they would love staying in a castle.
+Being a hostel it made it affordable.

 I am not a fan of hostels.
 I don’t mind camping or B&B’s and cheaper hotels, and I love apartments, but hostels not so much.
-We had a private family room so there was ample space and our own bathroom, but bunk beds which I don’t fit into that well.
+We were in a private room, so had ample space and our own bathroom.

-But the castle itself was interesting and my favourite part was the courtyard where you could sit and watch life go by on the Rhine below.
+The castle was interesting, and my favourite part was the courtyard where we sat and watched life go by on the Rhine below.
 Magical.
 And the views from our windows were breathtaking.

-So I bravely decided (don’t laugh) to spend a day on my own.
+So, I bravely decided (don’t laugh) to spend a day on my own.
 Of course, that meant I had to catch up on the domestic duties first, like the laundry.
-I mean wasn’t that my role as a wife and mother? [insert sarcasm here].
+I mean wasn’t that my role as a wife and mother? [read sarcasm here].

 My Day in Bacharach

-We had already explored the town of Bacharach together so I felt comfortable enough wandering around.
-It is a delightful town and really is a “chocolate box” town full of timber frame houses and cobblestone streets.
+We had already explored the town of Bacharach together, so I felt comfortable wandering around.
+It is a delightful a “chocolate box” town full of half-timber frame houses and cobblestone streets.

-From the castle, a path leads to the town below.
-I found it a little steep in some places, but overall it was a pleasant walk through the forest before coming out next to the Ruins of the Gothic Wernerkappelle.
-From there I made my way into the town.
+From the castle, a path leads to town.
+It was a little steep in places, but overall it was a pleasant walk through the forest before emerging near the ruins of Gothic Wernerkappelle.

-I stocked up on items at the local supermarket.
-I am a bit of a freak about supermarkets when I’m travelling.
-I love seeing what they have available, what’s the same, and more importantly, what’s different.
-I love trying new things and a lot of my “souvenirs” are things I buy in supermarkets.
+I stocked up on items at the supermarket.
+I am a freak about supermarkets when I’m travelling and love seeing what’s available, what’s the same, and more importantly, what’s different.
+A lot of my “souvenirs” are things I buy in supermarkets.

 After that, I looked around the shops.
-It was a chance for me to duck into the places I had spotted before but couldn’t explore because of the family.
+It was a chance for me to duck into places I had spotted on our previous visit, but couldn’t stop because of the family.

 After wandering for a while, I headed back to the castle.
-I was keeping a blog – Travelling with Attitude – now available in an ebook, so I spent a happy few hours catching up writing, reminiscing and planning our next few days.
+I was keeping a blog, Travelling with Attitude, so I spent a few happy hours writing, reminiscing and planning our next few days.
 I sustained myself by eating cake and coffee, purchased at the front desk of the hostel (I mean who doesn’t have authentic Black Forest Cake in Germany?)

-As mentioned before, the courtyard of the castle overlooks the Rhine and the valley of Lorelei, so it wasn’t hard spending time here.
+As mentioned before, the courtyard of the castle overlooks the Rhine and the valley of Lorelei, so it was a nice place to spend time.